[Rev. 1/25/2023 4:12:06 PM--2022R1]

 NRS 686A.330 Definitions.

-NRS 686A.340 Engaging in business of company without license prohibited.
+NRS 686A.340 Engaging in business of company without license prohibited; exception.

 NRS 686A.350 Exemptions from requirement of licensing.

-NRS 686A.370 True name and fictitious name of licensee; grounds for disapproval of name.
+NRS 686A.370 True name and fictitious name of applicant or licensee; grounds for disapproval of name.

 NRS 686A.380 Renewal of license.

-NRS 686A.385 Schedule of rates and charges to be filed with Commissioner.
+NRS 686A.385 Schedule of rates and charges: Required to be filed with Commissioner for approval; filing of changes; inclusion in schedule required for imposition.

 NRS 686A.390 Approval of forms.